Pollora/Pollingo/README.md

 - 🌐 Global and per-string context support
 - 🔤 Support for all ISO 639-1 language codes
 - 📦 Framework-agnostic with Laravel integration
+- 🧩 Modular architecture for easy extension with other AI providers

 ## 📥 Installation